serverspec/serverspec.github.io/resource_types.md

 **Note** In these examples, I'm using ``should`` syntax instead of ``expect`` syntax because I think ``should`` syntax is more readable than ``expect`` syntax and I like it.

-Using ``expect`` syntax is recommended way because adding ``should`` to every object causes filures when used with BasicObject-subclassed proxy objects.
+Using ``expect`` syntax is recommended way because adding ``should`` to every object causes failures when used with BasicObject-subclassed proxy objects.

 But the one-liner syntax used with the examples in this page doesn't add ``should`` to any objects, so this syntax doen't cause the above problems.That's why I'm using the one-liner ``should`` syntax.